 - View and manage the queries connected to each sheet of the spreadsheet

 - Refresh connections to update the spreadsheet's data

 Note: On the panel, the current sheet of the spreadsheet appears with a black bar.
-To open a connected sheet, select Go To Sheet from its menu.
+To open a connected sheet, select Go To Sheet from its connection's menu.

-Connect a Sheet to a Query
+Connect a query to a sheet

 Note: To update a connected sheet's connection to Wdata, you may need to first migrate the connection from the Connected Sheets panel.